miskosz/ukesongbook/README.md

 # ukesongbook
-A songbook for ukulele with slovak, czech and international songs.
+A songbook for ukulele with Slovak, Czech and international songs.